acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/panel.md

 We've already seen that you can package HTML files in your add-on's `data` directory and use them to define the panel's content.
-We can call this "trusted" content, because unlike content loaded from a source outside the add-on, the add-on author is in control of the content and can trust it.
+We can call this "trusted" content, because unlike content loaded from a source outside the add-on, the add-on author knows exactly what it's doing.
 To interact with trusted content you don't need to use content scripts: you can just include a script from the HTML file in the normal way, using `<script>` tags.